 He was called by Jesus Himself and brought Nathanael to Christ.
 Philip was present at the miracle of the loaves and fishes, during which he had a brief conversation with the Lord, and he was the Apostle approached by Hellenistic Jews from Bethsaida to introduce them to Jesus.

 Just before the Passion, Jesus responded to Philip’s request to show them the Father, but the New Testament makes no further mention of Philip other than his inclusion among the Apostles awaiting the Holy Spirit in the Upper Room.

 One of the two Philips was laid to rest in Hieropolis, Phrygia, Asia Minor.
-Some ancient writers claim that Philip the apostle had three daughters, but Acts 21.8-9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.
+Some ancient writers claim that Philip the Apostle had three daughters, but Acts 21:8; Acts 21:9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.